cbigler/dashboard/src/components/explore-space-header/README.md

 stateless.

 ## Component Props
-- `space: DensitySpace` - The space the header should render.
+- `space: CoreSpace` - The space the header should render.